-Betting machines - This Licensing Authority will, as per Part 6 of the Gambling Commission's Guidance, take into account the size of the premises and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator proposes to offer.
+Betting machines - This Licensing Authority will take into account the size of the premises and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator proposes to offer.

-The Local Authority consider a gaming machine is 'available for use' if a player can take steps to play it without the assistance of the operator.
-Where more than the permitted number of machines are physically located on a premises, licensees will need to demonstrate that no more than the permitted number are 'available for use' at any one time
+The Local Authority considers a gaming machine is 'available for use' if a player can take steps to play it without the assistance of the operator.
+Where more than the permitted number of machines are physically located on a premises, licensees will need to demonstrate that no more than the permitted number are 'available for use' at any one time.